Riley-D-1/Testing-and-Debugging-Theory/theory.md

-1. Boundry vaule tesing is where errors at the end of the input range are tested.
+1. Boundary value testing is where errors at the end of the input range are tested.
 For example, if a program accepts numbers between 1 and 100, boundary value testing would check inputs like 1, 100, 0 , 101.
-Compartively path coverage testing checks all of the possible paths in the software, ensuring all are used at least once.
-This allows you to cxonifrm that the less commonly used paths are still propely functional.
-For example consider a program that checks someones age, this type of testing would check every path to confirm their functionality.
-Lastly Faulty and Abnormal data which is used to see how a program handles invalid inputs, this testing makes sure that typos or unexpected inputs font cause the sofware to crash.
-For example, consider a caculator by testing the input with letters and symbols we can adapt the program to respond to invalid results to users in a clearer way.
+Comparatively path coverage testing checks all of the possible paths in the software, ensuring all are used at least once.
+This allows you to confirm that the less commonly used paths are still properly functional.
+For example consider a program that checks someone's age, this type of testing would check every path to confirm their functionality.
+Lastly, Faulty and Abnormal data which is used to see how a program handles invalid inputs, this testing makes sure that typos or unexpected inputs font because the software crashes.
+For example, consider a calculator by testing the input with letters and symbols.
+We can adapt the program to respond to invalid results to users in a clearer way.

 2.
 ``` python
 def is_safe_temperature(temp):
     return 0 <= temp <= 100